fmalina/revisions-blocl/activism/thenewrobberbarons.md

 alternative banking system.

-Just because the problem of creating a viable global credit rating system is difficult doesn’t mean it shouldn’t be done.
+Just because the problem of creating a viable global credit rating system is difficult doesn't mean it shouldn't be done.
 In fact, it is precisely because it is difficult that there is a great need to thoroughly address the issue.

 While fraud wasn't the only issue, it was and is a significant contributor to